calliope-project/euro-calliope/docs/model/customisation.md

 ## Rebuild

-When above options do not provide enough flexibility for you, you can rebuild the model using euro-calliope's workflow and use the [customisation options of the workflow](../workflow/customisation.md).
+When above options do not provide enough flexibility for you, you can rebuild the model using Euro-Calliope's workflow and use the [customisation options of the workflow](../workflow/customisation.md).